maxmind/geoipupdate/doc/geoipupdate.md

 ## COPYRIGHT

-This software is Copyright (c) 2018 by MaxMind, Inc.
+This software is Copyright (c) 2018-2019 by MaxMind, Inc.

-This is free software, licensed under the [Apache License, Version 2.0](../LICENSE-APACHE) or the [MIT License](../LICENSE-MIT), at your option.
+This is free software, licensed under the Apache License, Version 2.0 or the MIT License, at your option.

 ## MORE INFORMATION